VMarkos/mw-dp/data-analysis/NOTES.md

 ## Future Work

 1. We should revisit the case of known population and study at a deeper level how population ranking affects sample ranking &mdash; while there are strong indications that participants took ranking into account when it came to simply constructed ranked samples, there does not appear any clear pattern in cases where the (ranked) underlying population was known.
+2. One of the major limitations of our study is that the setting is purely artificial.
+So, any future work should build on any results of this study but extend them in a more realistic setting &mdash; especially when it comes to user involvement, since but for certain simple cases, there seemed to be no significant effect of that variable, so further investigation is needed.
+3. We shall also explore more complex cases, where diversity might also be considered in a non-shallow (i.e., deep) manner.

 ## TODOs